ericpruitt/emus/README.md

   [desktop-entry]: https://specifications.freedesktop.org/desktop-entry-spec/latest/

+#### fifo2rootname.c ####

+This sets the X11 root window name to lines read from standard input until the end of the file has been reached or an error occurs.

 #### statusline.c ####

-This program is used to set the X11 root window name which dwm uses as its status bar.
+This program generates a status line.
 It supports displaying clocks for multiple time zones, battery status and user-defined indicators that are read from a file.

 #### xidletime.c ####